A-Croshaw/hi-low-game/README.md

 ## _Elements_

-The elements to this feature game are as followed:
+The elements to this feature online game are as followed:

 ### _1 - The Background_